zoriya/blog/content/blogs/vim/index.md

 I get asked at lot why I use vim and people don't believe me when I tell them I don't miss IntelliJ or other IDEs.
 This post will explain why I initially left the comfort of my well-known IDE and tried vim.
 I'm also going to explain why I find vim's way of handling keybinds and file tabs appealing ; as well as what my paint-points with traditional IDE's way of handling them were.

-The post was not written with the indent to convince you to use vim, I don't think everybody should use vim, but I think every dev should master their editor.

 ## The learning curve

 ### Beginner friendliness